MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Case Studies

-To illustrate how adaptive linearization scheme improves convergence and accuracy of conventional linearization schemes, we compare the pressure head solution profiles at $t = T = 360$ seconds obtained by different linearization parameters after (a) $S=500$ iterations and (b) $S = 10,000$ iterations.
-We adopt a spatial grid containing $101$ mesh points ($\Delta z = 0.4$ cm) and a temporal grid of $\Delta t = 1$ second.
-As shown in Figure \ref{fig_1dLscheme}, when using standard linearization scheme, the choice of linearization parameter and the total number of iterations can impact the solution accuracy and algorithm stability significantly.
-For example, when the linearization parameter is too small (e.g., $L=0.5$ for this problem), the stability of the linearization scheme can be severely affected (as illustrated by the zigzag pressure head profile towards $z = 40$ cm).
-Another key observation is that, increasing the total number of iterations sometimes deteriorates solution accuracy of standard linearization schemes.
-These observations pose a practical challenge to use standard linearization scheme for solving the Richards equation, especially when the ground truth solutions are absent, as identifying the optimal linearization parameter and total number of iterations that would yield accurate solutions will not be possible without referring to ground truth solutions.

-Unlike standard linearization schemes, by implementing the adaptive linearization scheme of Equation \eqref{eqn_lscheme2} (note that DRW algorithm is not yet introduced), we observe that the pressure head solutions are close to the ground truth solutions even when only a limited number of iterations ($S=500$) is used.
-Furthermore, as the number of iterations increases, the solution accuracy actually improves.
-This makes adaptive linearization scheme a robust and reliable numerical scheme that produce solutions that are close to true solutions in one shot.
-Also, it is worth noting that our adaptive linearization scheme successfully bypasses the singularity issue as $L_i^{m+1,s}$ approaches to 0 and correctly calculates the pressure head solutions for $z \in [0,20 \text{ cm}]$ where $\dot \theta(\psi)$ becomes small.
+To illustrate how adaptive fixed-point iteration scheme improves convergence and accuracy of conventional fixed-point iteration schemes, we compare the pressure head solution profiles at $t = T = 360$ seconds obtained by different static fixed-point parameters after (a) $S=500$ iterations and (b) $\mathrm{tol}=3.2\times 10^{-5}$.
+We adopt a spatial grid containing $101$ mesh points ($\Delta z = 0.4$ cm) and a temporal grid satisfying the Courant-Friedrichs-Lewy (CFL)-like condition, typically expressed as $\Delta t \leq \frac{\Delta z^2}{2K}$ \citep{de2013courant}.
+As shown in Figure \ref{fig_1dLscheme}, when using static fixed-point iteration scheme, the choice of parameter $\tau$ and the total number of iterations can impact the solution accuracy and algorithm stability significantly.
+For example, when the fixed-point parameter is too large (e.g., $\tau=2$ for this problem), the stability of the static fixed-point iteration scheme can be adversely affected (as illustrated by the zigzag pressure head profile towards $z = 40$ cm).
+Another key observation is that, increasing the total number of iterations sometimes deteriorates solution accuracy of static fixed-point iteration scheme.
+These observations pose practical challenges for using static fixed-point iteration scheme, especially when the ground truth solutions are absent, as identifying the optimal fixed-point parameter and total number of iterations that would yield accurate solutions will not be possible without referring to ground truth solutions.
+This motivates us to develop adaptive fixed-point iteration scheme as a robust and reliable numerical scheme that produces solutions that are close to ground truth solutions without trail-and-error parameter tuning.
+Also, it is worth noting that our adaptive fixed-point iteration scheme successfully bypasses the singularity issue as $\frac{1}{\tau_i^{m+1,s}}$ approaches to 0 and correctly calculates the pressure head solutions for $z \in [0,20 \text{ cm}]$ where $\dot \theta(\psi)$ becomes small.